Leon Flach: Philadelphia Union

-Club
+Jagiellonia Białystok

+On January 15, 2025, free agent Flach joined Polish defending champions and UEFA Conference League participants Jagiellonia Białystok on a two-and-a-half-year deal, with an option for another year.

 Personal life

 Flach was born in Texas to German parents while his father was working in Houston before returning to Hamburg as a child.
 He has represented Germany and the United States at youth level.
 Flach is a fan of the Houston Texans.